Marlo Lewis: Ed Sullivan

 In 1948 Lewis co-created the Toast of the Town program with Ed Sullivan.
 In 1955, the TV classic was renamed The Ed Sullivan Show.
 Together with Sullivan, Lewis personally set the appearance time of each act for the show.
 On 9 September 1956, Elvis Presley appeared for the first time on the show, but on his third and last appearance on January 6, 1957 he was censored because the rumor had it that the rock'n'roll singer had been "hanging a small soft-drink bottle from his groin underneath his pants, and when he wiggles his leg it looks as though his pecker reaches down to his knee!"
 Therefore, Lewis and Sullivan decided to shoot the singer only from the waist up during this, his last performance on their show.

 Other shows

 Apart from this show, Lewis also helped to launch The Jackie Gleason Show, The Dinah Shore Show, and The Phil Silvers Show.

 After 12 years, he left the Sullivan Show in order to set up an independent production company.
 One of his first projects was the ballet The Nutcracker for an ABC Christmas special in 1961.
 In the mid-1960s, he produced several musical specials for Perry Como.

 In 1967, Lewis joined the Norman, Craig & Kummel agency and was elected vice chairman a year later.

 Publication

-In 1979, Lewis published, together with his wife, a book titled Prime Time which includes many backstage stories from the author's times as a producer.
+In 1979, Lewis published, together with his wife, a book titled Prime Time which includes many backstage stories from the author's time as a producer.